ygfalcon/Solsniper-zero/README.md

 ## macOS Setup

 macOS users can launch the bot using the bundled `start.command` script.
-Double‑clicking it opens a terminal, installs any missing dependencies and forwards to `./run.sh --auto` for a fully automated start.
+After installing the prerequisites below, double‑clicking it performs a one‑click launch: it opens a terminal, installs any missing dependencies and forwards to `./run.sh --auto` for a fully automated start.

 ### Required dependencies